kwoncy2020/nystagmus_auto_detection/README.md

 ![make video2](./images/5.png)

 ***
-* Build another model to detect nystagmus by deeplearning model
+* Build another model to detect nystagmus by deeplearning model.
-* Make an algorithm to detect nystagmus by experts system
+* Make an algorithm to detect nystagmus by experts system or mashine learning.
+* merge them.